Table of Contents

 -

-Most network cards today can autodetect whether a cable is connected to another card directly, or to a switch.
-But strictly speaking, when connecting two computers directly, the send and receive pins on one side need to be crossed-over, i.e. connected to receive and send on the other.
+Most network cards today can autodetect whether a cable is connected to another card directly or to a switch.
+However, strictly speaking, when connecting two computers directly, the send and receive pins on one side need to be crossed-over, i.e. connected in the opposite order on the other side.
 That type of cable is called a crossover cable.

 -

-Additionally, even though you can connect wires disregarding the color (as long as they are physically in the correct order), two standards named T568A and T568B define the default color and pin assignments for 8-wire cables.
+Additionally, even though as mentioned you can connect wires disregarding the colors (as long as they are physically in the correct order), two standards named T568A and T568B define the default color and pin assignments for 8-wire cables.

 Hardware Setup